ionrock/procs/README.md

 within your own logs or ensure that every time the command is called, there are a standard set of flags that are used.

-For example, I'm automating [Chef](https://chef.io) usage within CI using the [knife]() tool rather than reimplement and maintain an API client in client in Go.
-This also ensures that when things go wrong, the commands can be debugged directly.

 ## Basic Usage

 The majority of this functionality is intended to be included the